Student definition (applies to regular full-time and part-time students)

 Preparatory Year

-The principal may enrol a child in the Prep Year if the child will be at least 5 years and 5 months old on 31 December and if the principal is satisfied that the child is ready for education in the year of schooling, considering the child's attributes.
+The principal may enrol a child in Prep if the child will be at least 5 years and 5 months old on 31 December and if the principal is satisfied that the child is ready for education in Prep, considering the child's attributes.

-The principal may enrol a child, regardless of age, if the child has started education in another state or country that is equivalent to the Prep Year, and the principal considers the child is ready for education in the Prep Year, considering the child's attributes.
+The principal may enrol a child in Prep, regardless of their age, if the child has started education in another state or country that is equivalent to the Prep Year and if the principal considers the child ready for education in Prep, considering the child's attributes.

 Year 1 to Year 6